erw-1/erw.one/README.md

 # Personal website

 I do geomatics (GIS) and cartography.
-Don't expect my code to be flawless, it's mainly a hobby because coding is fun :D
+Don't expect my code to be flawless, it's mainly a hobby because coding is fun and useful :D

 Plans for the future :
 --